 3.2.
 "Originally installed battery" means the battery that is installed in the vehicle at the time of manufacture, or if the vehicle is manufactured without an installed battery, the battery that is installed in the vehicle when it is first operated on the road.

 3.3.
-"Usable Battery energy (UBE)" means the energy supplied by the battery from the beginning of the test procedure used for certification until the applicable break-off criterion of the test procedure used for certification is reached.
+"Usable battery energy (UBE)" means the energy supplied by the battery from the beginning of the test procedure used for certification until the applicable break-off criterion of the test procedure used for certification is reached.

 3.4.
 "Certified usable battery energy" (UBEcertified) refers to the UBE that was determined during the certification of the vehicle, according to Annex 3 of this GTR.